Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

 DistributionDISTRIBUTION: Throughout the Piedmont; scattered in the upper Coastal Plain, mostly along brownwater rivers.
 Also in the northeastern Coastal Plain away from brownwater rivers.
-There are only eight known county records for the Mountains.
+There are only eight known county records for the Mountains, where it occurs sparingly at low elevations.
 Ought to occur along the Neuse River farther eastward into the central Coastal Plain; no records along this river in Lenoir or Craven counties, as yet.

 HabitatHABITAT: Almost identical to that of the Hackberry Emperor, and the two are often seen together, even landing on an observer at the same time!
 Habitats include bottomlands, especially along dirt or paved roads, upland forests over mafic rock, and openings and edges of such forests, as long as species of hackberries (Celtis spp.) are present.